 Next we tracked down the nearby Torre Tavira, the city's official watchtower in the 18th century.
 It looked like a square lighthouse with a number of narrow staircases to get up.
 Given that it was a public holiday it was busy and there seemed no point in subjecting ourselves to the grief of trying to get up there along with everybody else.
 Besides which it wasn't much taller than the surrounding, more modern buildings.

 Soon afterwards we concluded that we'd seen everything we had highlighted on our tourist map before arriving, and so made our way back to the cathedral area where we sat and had a nice large, cold beer each whilst people-watching.

 Then it was back to the train station.
 Unfortunately Cadiz hadn't taken nearly as long to look around as we thought.

 The train back was nearly empty and we were soon on familiar territory.
-After getting straight I put one of the camera batteries on charge, drawing power from the vehicles battery.
+After getting straight I put one of the camera batteries on charge, drawing power from the vehicles battery through a small inverter.
 Then it was a lie on the bed for both of us.
 It was so very hot and we were very tired from having had two nights of very few hours sleep.